jaewon-orbit/life-switch/README.md

   <img src="./docs/images/motor_move_LTE.png" width="140" alt="Motor controlled remotely over LTE">

 - **Motor: XM430 → XC330** — switched to a smaller motor; refactored control code to use motor profiles instead of hardcoded values.
-- **UI revamp** — simplified the browser UI for clearer switch control.
+- **UI revamp** — simplified the UI to show only what the user actually needs.

   | Before | After |
   |:---:|:---:|